breandan/breandan.github.io/_posts/2016-12-27-traveling-tales.md

 Rented a car on Friday and drove south for the weekend.
 If you have a special weekend enterprise and are looking for automotive transportation, take the [Enterprise Weekend Special](https://www.enterprise.com/en/car-rental/deals/weekend-specials.html).
 They'll pick you up anywhere but the airport and you'll pay more for gas than the car itself.

-Monterey is the ancestral home of John Steinbeck, and the setting for many of his novels.
+Monterey is the ancestral home of [John Steinbeck](https://en.wikipedia.org/wiki/John_Steinbeck), and the setting for many of his novels.
 John is a great writer.
 But he doesn't do it justice.
 The coastline of northern California is indescribably beautiful.
-You can run on warm beaches by crashing surf in the Caramel Highlands and walk through quiet stands of Coast Redwood in Big Sur.
+You can run on warm beaches crashing with surf in the Caramel Highlands and walk through quiet stands of Coast Redwood in Big Sur.
 Go there, you will not regret it.

 <figure>
 <img src="/images/monterey.jpg"/>